 The early days

-The first members were concerned about the increasing destruction of the natural environment and felt that by establishing an organisation to work for conservation and continuing environmental education, the community could be encouraged to be aware of, and accept, sound conservation ideals.
+The first members of Wildlife Queensland were concerned with the increasing destruction of the natural environment and felt that, by establishing an organisation to strive for conservation and continuing environmental education, the community would be encouraged to be aware of – and accept – sound conservation ideals.

-The Society was created as a community-based, non-profit organisation, founded in 1962 by Judith Wright, Brian Clouston, David Fleay and Kathleen MacArthur.
+To this end, the Society was created as a community-based, non-profit organisation, co-founded in 1962 by Judith Wright, Brian Clouston, David Fleay and Kathleen McArthur.